microsoft/vscode-docs/docs/editor/vscode-web.md

 | VS Code for Education | `/edu` | [VS Code for Education landing page](https://vscodeedu.com/) |
 | Azure Machine Learning (AML) | `/+ms-toolsai.vscode-ai-remote-web` | [AML docs](https://learn.microsoft.com/azure/machine-learning/how-to-launch-vs-code-remote?view=azureml-api-2&tabs=vscode-web) |

-Please note that some URLs must be entered in a specific way (i.e. `vscode.dev/liveshare` requires an active Live Share session).
-Please review each service's docs for specific access and usage info.
+Please note that some URLs must be entered in a specific way (for example, `vscode.dev/liveshare` requires an active Live Share session).
+Please review each service's documentation for specific access and usage information.

-There's more info on some of these URLs below.
+There's more information on some of these URLs below.

 ### Themes